Clubelek/hackerspace-passport/README.md

 and [`Monotype Corsiva`](/resources/MTCORSVA.TTF) and [`OCRB`](/resources/OCRB.otf)
 which are in the [`resources`](/resources) folder.

-Then open a shell, `git clone` this repo and run `make` in the cloned directory.
+Then open a terminal, `git clone` this repo and run `make` in the cloned directory.

+Your Git might be pissed off if you don't have [Git LFS](https://git-lfs.github.com/) installed, but you don't need it to get the files used by the build scripts.

 ### Step 2: Printing